BudjakovDmitry/tech/programming_languages/python/exceptions/index.md

 Raised when a sequence subscript is out of range.
 (Slice indices are silently truncated to fall in the allowed range).
 If an index is not an integer, `TypeError` is raised.

+### TypeError

+Raised when an operation or function is applied to an object of inappropriate type.
+The associated value is a string giving details about the type mismatch.

+This exception may be raised by user code to indicate that an attempted operation on an object is not supported, and is not meant to be.
+If an object is meant to support a given operation but has not yet provided an implementation, `NotImplementedError` is the proper exception to raise.

+Passing arguments of the wrong type (e.g. passing `list` when an `int` is expected) should result in a `TypeError`, but passing arguments with the wrong value (e.g. a number outside expected boundaries) should result in a `ValueError`.

 ### ValueError

 Raised when an operator or function receives an argument that has the right type but an